How to open a bank account in Germany

 SEPA stands for “Single Euro Payment Area” and is the desired mode of payment or transfer within Europe.
 Introduced in 2008, SEPA allows you can make any cross-border transfer to a bank account for the same cost and time as a local transfer.

-In short, using the SEPA Transfer, all transfers within the EU will be the same as a domestic transfer.
+In short, using the SEPA Transfer, all transfers within the EU will be the same as a domestic transfers.

-SEPA is made up of the Eurozone, countries within the EU and a few other countries which also support EUR bank transfers.
+SEPA comprises the Eurozone, countries within the EU and a few other countries that also support EUR bank transfers.

 You can either do this using online transfer or using physical forms at the bank.